IPSQA CertPubS® – Any Training, One Certification

 Senior Assessors are assessors that have exceptional technical expertise in the subject matter and authorized to carry out the assessment of Part C requirements of a standard, either individually (for levels 1-4) or as part of a panel (for levels 5 and above).

-Underpinning the IPSQA Certification Scheme are the 7 Parameters of Assessment.
+Underpinning the IPSQA Certification Scheme are the Core Principles of Assessment.
 These are:

 Impartiality ensures the assessment is truly independent